-Metal Organic Frameworks (MOFs) are new micro-porous materials with exceptionally high porosity, uniform pore size, well-defined molecular adsorption sites and large surface area.
+Metal-organic frameworks (MOFs) are new micro-porous materials with exceptionally high porosity, uniform pore size, well-defined molecular adsorption sites and large surface area.
 MOFs have two main components: the organic linkers considered as organic secondary building unit, act as struts that bridge metal centers known as inorganic primary building units and act as joints in the resulting MOF architecture.
 The two main components are connected to each other by coordination bonds, together with other intermolecular interactions, to form a network with defined topology.
-MOFs have been originally developed and investigated for gaseous fuel storage such as hydrogen and methane.

 Up to 90% of a MOF consists of empty space that could be filled with hydrogen, carbon dioxide, medications for slow-release in the human body or a range of other materials.
 MOFs have such an enormous internal surface area – up to 7,000 square meters per gram – that a single ounce, unraveled and spread out, could cover the surface of 280 football fields.